Skip to content

 • contents insurance.

 Buildings insurance is insurance for the building as a structure and anything that is part of the building.
 It covers damage to the building and its design.
 People may refer to buildings insurance as commercial property or landlord insurance.
 Commercial buildings insurance will usually look at the risks that need insuring, which your lease should detail, and to which you and your landlord agree.
 It often also includes for the landlord three years’ loss of rent and covers risks such as fire and theft.
-In addition, the building’s insurance should insure the total reinstatement value, which means the insurance can cover all costs concerning repair and rebuilding.
+In addition, the building’s insurance should insure the total reinstatement value, which means the insurance can cover all costs related to repairing and rebuilding.

 One way to understand this is if you imagine tipping your business premises upside down and taking the roof off.
 Anything that would fall out of the premises is not part of the building insurance but could be part of your contents insurance.